Steel Bloom/Billet Manufactured by Blast Furnace

 Steel billet is produced by the method of through three processes: It is through the steelmaking system of continuous casting equipment, directly by the molten steel pouring into billet; The second is the steelmaking system in the production of steel ingot casting billet through system of steel rolling rolling equipment or processing of steel semi-finished products; Three is the steelmaking system production of steel ingot by forging the semi-finished product processing equipment.

-- Q: How are steel billets used in the manufacturing of tooling?
+- Q: How are steel billets used in the production of automotive chassis?

-- Q: How do steel billets contribute to the overall strength of a finished product?
+- Q: How do steel billets contribute to the strength of a structure?

-- Q: What are the main surface finishes available for steel billets?
+- Q: What are the main factors affecting the surface roughness of steel billets?

 Send your message to us